 Emissions Explorer: Develop Carbon Sequestration Method

-The winning team consisted of Aliza Mirza, Helena Guzman, Marice Mattamana, Noah Soto, Uriel Pulido and Vi Ho, and were advised by Gulin Aksu, Instructional Assistant Professor, and teaching assistant Shalaka Dhavalikar.
+The winning team consisted of Aliza Mirza, Helena Guzman, Marice Mattamana, Noah Soto, Uriel Pulido and Vi Ho, and were advised by Gulin Aksu, instructional assistant professor, and teaching assistant Shalaka Dhavalikar.
 They focused on carbon capture and storage (CCS) methods and carbon footprint awareness (CFA).
 By combining these two areas of study, they aim to educate about CCS projects and CFA while helping people understand their own personal impact and the steps that can be taken to lower global CO2 emissions, to help preserve our planet for generations to come.

 Optimizing Callus Culture in Soybean for Genetic Transformation